cyrusimap/cyrus-imapd/docsrc/imap/developer/libraries/imclient.rst

 Description
 ===========

-The imclient library functions are distributed with Cyrus IMAP and IMSP.
+The imclient library functions are distributed with Cyrus IMAP.
-These functions are used for building IMAP/IMSP client software.
+These functions are used for building IMAP client software.
 These functions handle Kerberos authentication and can set callbacks based on the keyword in untagged replies or based on the command tag at the end of command replies.